Aino Health AB (publ)

 Venture Round in 2013

-HDmessaging is a provider of group messaging applications, offering a robust platform designed for mobile operators and developers.
-The company specializes in white-label solutions that facilitate group conversations, media sharing, and location sharing.
-Its fully featured API enables developers to easily integrate group messaging capabilities into their applications, while also ensuring compatibility with SMS and internet protocol-based messaging.
-HDmessaging's services are utilized by various stakeholders, including mobile device manufacturers and network operators, allowing them to create customized messaging solutions that enhance user experience.
-By supporting cross-platform access and cloud storage, HDmessaging plays a significant role in the evolution of text messaging.
+HDmessaging is a provider of advanced group messaging applications, offering a comprehensive platform designed for mobile operators and developers.
+The company specializes in enabling group conversations, media sharing, and location sharing through its white-label solutions.
+Its fully featured API and open-source clients empower developers to create robust messaging applications with functionalities that include cross-platform access and SMS compatibility.
+HDmessaging's services are utilized by mobile device manufacturers, network operators, and app developers, facilitating the integration of group messaging into various services and applications.
+This positions HDmessaging as a key player in the evolving landscape of text messaging technology.

 Rightware